- Recall the common features of life on earth

 Here are corrections to some common misconceptions about evolution by natural selection:

 - The individual undergoing natural selection does not evolve–it just lives or dies!
-Instead, the population of organisms is evolving.
+Instead, the population of organisms evolves.
 Recall that evolution is the change in allele frequencies, and only populations have allele frequencies.
 Individuals just have alleles.

 - Evolution is not a directed process with a fixed end point, or a best phenotype.
 Rather, the environment serves as a selective agent.
 No amount of planning on the part of the organism can predict whether an organism will be a good fit for the environment it finds itself in.
 An individual cannot “try” to evolve or “anticipate” the types of mutations it should have for future environmental change.